michael-hartmann/caps/docs/manual/manual.rst

 Similarily, link time optimization ``-flto`` might also increase performance.
-However, this option has basically no influence on the performance.
+However, a test on an Intel Core i7-2600 machine showed basically no performance gain.

 Programs